-David S. Hogsette, Ph.D. is the founder and head instructor at the Shorin Ryu Karate Academy, and he is Professor of English and Director of the Writing Program at Grove City College.
+David S. Hogsette, Ph.D. is the founder and head instructor at the Shorin Ryu Karate Academy, and he is Professor of English and Executive Director of the School of English Studies at Wenzhou-Kean University in Wenzhou, China.
 He received his Ph.D. in English language and literature from The Ohio State University, where he first began training in Shorin Ryu Karate at the Ohio State Karate Club.
 He holds the rank of Yon Dan (fourth degree black belt) in Matsubayashi Shorin Ryu and a Sho Dan (first degree black belt) in Shotokan.
 He has also trained for several years in Shaolin Kempo.
 Dr. Hogsette’s Yon Dan rank is certified and recognized in Okinawa through Shorin Ryu Karatedo International and International Shogen-Ryu Karate-Do Kyokai.

 In the early 1980s Dr. Hogsette began his martial arts training in Tae Kwon Do, and trained for three years.
 He began college in 1986, attending The Ohio State University.
 Desiring a more traditional martial art style, Dr. Hogsette started training in Matsubayashi Shorin Ryu in 1986 with the Ohio State Karate Club.
 He joined the American Shorin Ryu Karate Association (ASKA), and he trained with Senseis Richard and Jo McCulty, under the guidance of Senseis Paul Keller, Chris Clarke, and Joe Hayes.
 In 1996 he graduated with a Ph.D. in English Language and Literature, and by that time he had already achieved the rank of Ni Dan (second degree black belt) and was actively training for his San Dan (third degree black belt).
 A few months later at an ASKA budo camp, Dr. Hogsette earned his San Dan in Matsubayashi Shorin Ryu.